jdbastardy/Torque3D-ProjectManager/README.md

 Torque3D-ProjectManager
 =======================

-MIT Licensed version of the [Torque 3D](http://www.garagegames.com/products/torque-3d) Project Manager from [GarageGames](http://www.garagegames.com)
+MIT Licensed version of the [Torque 3D](http://www.garagegames.com/products/torque-3d) Project Manager from [GarageGames](http://www.garagegames.com).

+This fork was born in order to make this project build with Qt5.

 More Information
 ----------------